elbeicktalat/lets_theme/README.md

     return LetsTheme(
       light: ThemeData.light(useMaterial3: true),
       dark: ThemeData.dark(useMaterial3: true),
-      initialMode: ThemeMode.system, // bad: I'll in more detail below, but you need to know that this would fine if we don't save any preferences.
+      initialMode: ThemeMode.light, // bad: I'll explain why in more detail below, but you need to know that this would be fine if we don't save any preferences.
       builder: (ThemeData light, ThemeData dark) => MaterialApp(
         title: "Let's Theme Demo",
         theme: light,